voxpupuli/puppet-nfs/REFERENCE.md

 Data type: `String`

-String.
 It defines the name of the idmapd domain setting in @param idmapd_file needed to be set to the same value on a server and client node to do correct uid and gid mapping.
-Defaults to <tt>$::domain</tt>.

 Default value: `$nfs::params::nfs_v4_idmap_domain`